butterfly1of4/Tower-of-Hanoi/README.md

         -if block x.value > block y.value - yes pole
         -if length of pole = 4- no pole

 WINNING:
-    if 4 blocks are on pole b end game
+    if 4 blocks are on pole c end game